Dress for success at your graduate job interviews

 Shoes should be appropriate for the office.
 Go for the conservative option: peep-toes may show off your pedicure but an interviewer might not think they look professional.
 You want to be remembered for your obvious suitability for the job, not for the colour of your nail varnish.

+Make sure that everything is clean and is good condition.
 You don't have to forge a long-term commitment with your iron, but while you are attending interviews, make sure you wield it regularly!
 Small touches like a crisp shirt and clean shoes can really boost your confidence and help you feel the part.
+Check that everything fits properly and that there aren’t any holes in your smart trousers or that your favourite shirt isn’t missing a button or two.